mattlgroff/bun-apollo/README.md

 Powered by Bun and Apollo Server.
 That's it.

-I wrote an article about making an Apollo Server with Bun [here](https://groff.dev/bun-apollo/) (Coming Soon)
+I wrote an article about making an Apollo Server with Bun [here](https://groff.dev/bun-apollo-server/)

 ## Features:
 * Apollo Server 4